What Are Stablecoin Payments? A Complete Guide for Businesses

 How fast are stablecoin payments?

 Settlement on major blockchain networks typically occurs within 30 seconds to 2 minutes of transaction initiation.
-End-to-end transaction time, including any fiat-to-stablecoin conversion, is typically under 5 minutes, compared with 1–5 business days for cross-border SWIFT payments.
+End-to-end transaction time, including any fiat-to-stablecoin on-ramp, is typically under 5 minutes, compared with 1–5 business days for cross-border SWIFT payments.

 What currencies and stablecoins does Fipto support?